SatviKaul/30-Days-Of-Code/README.md

 Task

 Given the meal price (base cost of a meal), tip percent (the percentage of the meal price being added as tip), and tax percent (the percentage of the meal price being added as tax) for a meal, find and print the meal's total cost.

+# Day 3

+Task

+Given an integer,n, perform the following conditional actions:

+(a)If n is odd, print Weird

+(b)If n is even and in the inclusive range of 2 to 5, print Not Weird

+(c)If n is even and in the inclusive range of to 6 to 20, print Weird

+(d)If n is even and greater than 20, print Not Weird